1 / 10

 Aside from hybrid powertrains, there’s an engine to suit more buyers.
 We rate the 2.0-litre TDI diesel.
 This is available with 150 or 190PS, with both providing more than adequate performance and decent fuel economy.
 You’d be better with the 1.5-litre TSI petrol if you don’t cover many miles, but it does feel a bit underpowered - especially when the car’s full of passengers and their luggage.

-You’ll also find four-wheel-drive models (great if you plan to tow or need to venture off-road), as well as manual or automatic gearboxes.
+You’ll also find four-wheel-drive models of the Skoda Kodiaq (great if you plan to tow or need to venture off-road), as well as manual or automatic gearboxes.
 Most used Kodiaqs will come with the seven-speed DSG auto transmission - good news as it’s pretty slick and suits its laid-back nature well.

 Comfort and design: Skoda Kodiaq interior